EASS-HIT-PART-A-2024-CLASS-IV/Gaming-Ideas/README.md

 Ensure that Docker and Docker Compose are installed on your system.
 Navigate to the project directory in your terminal.
-Run the command: docker-compose up --build
+Run the command:

+docker-compose up

 This will build and start the containers defined in the docker-compose.yml file.
 Accessing the Application: